wingroy001/Sim/README.md

 # Sim
 Link prediction algorithm for PPI networks
-Change the name of PPI network
+Modify and replace the network name in the code to get the new network algorithm